Learn to sail with RYA Competent Crew

 “I couldn’t recommend Sail Boat Project more highly.
 What you do and the people genuinely have a love for the water and it shows.
 The course was perfect – as an introduction but in actual fact I learnt so much more.
 We had an excellent skipper in Bruno and support too.
 It was one of the most rewarding five days I’ve spent with a group of great folks doing something totally new in years.
 The professionalism, knowledge, practical hands on experience and warmth was exceptional.
 The food was bloody amazing.
 It’s inspired me to do more sailing when I get the chance.”

-We also offer RYA Competent Crew as Teen sails exlusively for 13-17yr olds and we can arrange women only courses.
+We also offer RYA Competent Crew as Teen sails exlusively for 13-17yr olds.

 Assumed knowledge: None